RESEARCH INTERESTS

 TECHNICAL SKILLS

-- Data handling: Hydrobase oceanographic database in a linux environment.
+- Environmental data handling: Hydrobase oceanographic database in a linux environment.
 Acquisition and processing of large observational datasets, including ICES, WOD, BODC, Argo.
 Climate reanalysis data (ECMWF).
 ANDRO trajectory atlas.
 AVISO gridded and along-track altimetry.

 - Data visualisation: Use of Paraview visualisation software to generate 3D animations of complex datasets.
 ARCHER supercomputing resource overall competition winner – October 2017.
 See samcjones.com/data-visualisation/ for more information.